antonberezan/lexi/README.md

 lexi
 ====

-A Chrome extension which shows a translation for a selected word.
+A Chrome extension which shows a translation for the selected word.

 ## Installation